 - Transfer the certificate and any additional chain certificates to your Hosting.co.uk server.

-It’s important to note that a positiveSSL certificate does not last forever, it is for this reason, setting-up an automatic renewal is recommended.
+It’s important to note that a positiveSSL certificate does not last forever.
+For this reason, we recommend setting-up an automatic renewal.

 SSL for one and all is in due course.
 To find out more about other SSL certificates that Hosting.co.uk offers, check our web store and to find out more about the features and differences here on our blog.
 Feed your curiosity on SSL certificates by reading part 2 of this series about, “Why EV SSLs are Important”.
 Happy reading.